 Can taking loratadine cause other pregnancy problems?

 Loratadine is not expected to cause other pregnancy problems.
 A study of 161 women taking loratadine during the first trimester did not show any differences in the rates of delivery age, or birthweight compared to women who did not take loratadine.

 Can I take loratadine while I am breastfeeding?

 Yes.
 Studies estimate that a breastfeeding baby whose mother is taking loratadine would get less than 1% of the mother’s dose.
 This dose of loratadine is thought to be too low to cause problems for the baby.
 Compared to some other antihistamines, loratadine has less chance of causing drowsiness for the mother or the baby.
 This, along with the low levels in milk, makes loratadine one of the preferred antihistamines for use during breastfeeding.
+If you are worried about any symptoms that baby has, contact the child’s healthcare provider.
 Be sure to talk to your healthcare provider about all of your breastfeeding questions.

 What if the father of the baby takes loratadine?

 There are currently no data to suggest that use of loratadine by the father would increase the chance for pregnancy complications.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
 For more information, see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.